Tytus Woyciechowski: Later life

 In 1838, Woyciechowski married Countess Aloysia Poletylo, by whom he had four children – their second son being named Fryderyk, after Chopin.

 Woyciechowski dedicated himself to agriculture, pioneered the introduction of crop rotation in Poland, and in 1847 founded one of the first sugar factories in the country.
-In 1861–62 he was an active member of the White Party, which took part in the failed January 1863 Uprising.
+In 1857, he temporarily stood in for Julian Fontana in the process of publishing Chopin’s Songs, Op.
+74. 1861–62 he was an active member of the White Party, which took part in the failed January 1863 Uprising.

 He died in Poturzyn, now Poland.

 The Woyciechowski collection of Chopin memorabilia was destroyed by fire in 1914: It contained a piano made by the Buchholtz company, on which Chopin played and composed, copies of his compositions (the piano Variations à quatre mains ending in a fugue, written on 17 pages, and a contredanse), Chopin's letters to Tytus Woyciechowski and a pen in the shape of a column, with a head and base in gold and a core in coloured mosaic.
 The base, decorated with the initials T.W., served at the same time as a seal.
 A card with Chopin's dedication lay in a special case.
 The family manor house at Poturzyn was destroyed during the Second World War.